LAST UPDATED: 20 February 2017

 While they may not be as cute or cuddly as the animals we share our homes with, our growing understanding of lobsters, fish, crayfish, prawns and other marine animals has revealed them to be unique individuals, with complex emotional lives and a desire to be free from suffering.

 You can help save lobsters like Larry from cooking pots too by joining the growing number of people making the choice to take marine animals off their plates.
-Take the pledge today to protect animals and our oceans.
+Help protect animals and our oceans by eating kindly!